Chile93/Chile93/README.md

 - 👋 Hi, I’m Chinedu E. Agwunobi and my username is @Chile93
 - 👀 I’m interested in Cloud Computing, Data Science, ML, and DL.
-- 🌱 I’m currently learning all of them
+- 🌱 I’m currently doing my Master's degree in Data Science.
 - 💞️ I’m looking to collaborate on Data Science and Cloud projects
 - 📫 You can contact me via my email address; chinedu9613@gmail.com